ITMO-NSS-team/ProtoLLM/README.rst

 Intro
 #####

-**Proto-LLM** is an open-source framework for fast protyping of LLM-based applications
+**Proto-LLM** is an open-source framework for fast protyping of LLM-based applications.

 Proto LLM features